triffon/fp-2019-20/exercises/lab/homework/02/TASKS.md

 [5,10,15,20,1,6,11,16,2,7,12,17,3,8,13,18,4,9,14,19]

 -- cool example
--- you're welcome to demonstrate how long this
--- transformation would be in <your favourite language>
 > data Down a = Down a deriving Eq
 > instance Ord a => Ord (Down a) where compare (Down x) (Down y) = compare y x
 > sortOn Down [1..10]